gludington/conditional-visibility/README.md

 **Conditional Visibility** works by adding new conditions to the conditions panel, for Invisible, Obscured, In Magical Darkness, and Hidden (not shown here)
 ![Conditions Panel](https://raw.githubusercontent.com/gludington/conditional-visibility/master/src/support/conditions.png)

-If a token is Hidden, a stealth roll will be automatically made, and a currently ugly prompt will allow you to change the value before closing.
+If a token is Hidden, a stealth roll will be automatically made, with a prompt to allow you to change it if desired before closing.

 When a token has one of these conditions, it can only be seen by a token with the proper senses configured in their Vision panel, or, in the case of Hidden, if their passive perception exceeds that of the stealth roll.